27 January–1 February 2016

-- THIRD TIER December – Beginning of the event in January: $155 tickets + bf*
+- THIRD TIER December – the start of the event in January: $155 tickets + bf* (or until sold out)

 - DURING EVENT – $200 + bf* (unless event is sold out)

-Kiwiburn will no-longer have gate sales, but will retain the Gate sales price for tickets sold once the event has started which may still be purchased online until Saturday of the event (unless the event is sold out). nb Gate closes at 8pm.
+Kiwiburn will no-longer have Gate sales, but will retain the Gate sales price for tickets sold once the event has started, which may still be purchased online until the Saturday of the event (unless the event is sold out). nb Gate closes at 8pm.

 * Booking fee is $4 for $95 tickets, $5 for $125/$155 tickets.
 If purchasing by credit card, a 2.1% or 3.1% charge will apply depending if purchasing in-store or online.

 Note: People who can pay a higher price and would like to pay a higher price can do so at any time.
-There is no difference in what you get with the varying ticket prices; the $95 ticket is essentially an ‘early bird’ price which will be available from 15 September – 14 October or until sold out (whichever happens first).
+There is no difference in what you get with the varying ticket prices; the $95 ticket is essentially an ‘early bird’ price which will be available from mid September til mid October or until sold out (whichever happens first).

 All children under 18 must be accompanied by and remain the sole responsibility of an adult.
 Children aged fifteen and under at the start of the festival will be admitted for free.
 Children ages 16-18 require full-price tickets.
 Be prepared to show proof of age.